icopy-site/awesome-cn/docs/awesome/awesome-claude-code.md

 ### Announcements

+- 2025-07-15: Finalizing the fully optimized, fully managed submission workflow and CI system, apologies for any delays in submission reviews.
 - 2025-07-10: Pushed the updated CI/CD and submission code - all submissions are managed through `THE_RESOURCES_TABLE.csv`, which is used to generate the `README`.
 Also, planning to add an "Experimental" section for tools/applications that are very new and exciting but which I have not had the chance to personally explore.
 ALSO: Send in your HOOKS!
 This is a very powerful addition to Claude Code and we want to see what everyone is experimenting with!
 - 2025-07-04: Added new section for Claude Code _hooks_!